bill-auger/bridgin-php/README.md

 ### bridgin install instructions for debian (ymmv)

-#### install pidgin and the skype plugin
+#### install pidgin and plugins

 ensure you have access to the multiverse repositories
-then update if necessary and install pidgin and its skype plugin
+then update if necessary and install pidgin

     sudo apt-get update
+    sudo apt-get install pidgin

+many services are supported by default (irc , yahoo , aim , msn , many others)
+but some services such as skype and twitter are not installed by default
+so you may need to install the plugins for your favorites additionally

-    sudo apt-get install pidgin pidgin-skype
+    sudo apt-get install pidgin-skype

+a list of available plugins can be found on the [pidgin wiki](https://developer.pidgin.im/wiki/ThirdPartyPlugins#OfficialPlugins)

 #### install the php bridge